AdyGCode/SaaS-FED-Notes/session-11/S11-Laravel-v12-BootCamp-Part-01.md

 | Password         | Password1           |
 | Confirm Password | Password1           |

-Here is an image of the registration form - with the above entered./
+Here is an image of the registration form - with the above entered.

 ![](../assets/S10-Laravel-v12-BootCamp-20240920143515412.png)